roberto-filho/profiles/README.md

 It was built using *Spring Boot* and uses a PostgreSQL database to pull the records from.

 Both the Java application and the database have Dockerfiles that can be used to build images.
-A `docker-compose.yaml` has also been provided to make it easier to run both the service and the database at the same time.
+A `docker-compose.yaml` (located in the folder _docker-compose_) has also been provided to make it easier to run all services (frontend, service, database) at the same time.

 ## Instructions